 Inquire about the collection practices and the procedures to be followed on accounts that need consideration.
 Ask about the processes in which your podiatry billing department will be informed of any queries posed by the insurance payer.
 In case of the absence of the billing professional, does somebody else take on the billing and collections process?

 Update yourself on the outsourcing company’s coding books/coding software used by them for being able to apply the latest codes while reimbursements.
 Also, how safely the backups are kept (e.g. electronic medical records).

 Clients and operational hours:

-If you have a multi-specialty practice/center, first find out the efforts in terms of percentage that go into podiatry billing, or if it’s a single practice, then what percentage of the income goes into billing services.
+If you have a multi-specialty practice/center, first find out the efforts in terms of the percentage that goes into podiatry billing, or if it’s a single practice, then what percentage of the income goes into billing services?
 Check out three to four practices and always get references.
 Sign the contract on a yearly basis.
-If the outsourcing company offers an integrated service with web-based documentation, scheduling, and billing and coding services, along with a team of experts, then rest assured, your revenue cycle management is in safe hands.
+If the outsourcing company offers an integrated service with web-based documentation, scheduling, and billing and coding services, along with a team of experts, then rest assured, that your revenue cycle management is in safe hands.